NickAzureDevops/agentcon-pizza-workshop/docs/6_add-mcp.md

 - **Principle of least privilege:** only allow tools your agent truly needs.
 - **Observability:** log tool calls and handle failures gracefully.
 - **Versioning:** pin server URLs or versions where possible to avoid breaking changes.
-- **Human‑in‑the‑loop:** consider approval modes other than `"never"` for sensitive actions.
+- **Human‑in‑the‑loop:** use `require_approval="always"` for sensitive actions like placing orders.
 - **Resilience:** the agent should explain transient errors and suggest retries when remote tools fail.

 ## Recap

 In this chapter, you:
-- Learned what **MCP** is and why it’s useful.
+- Learned what **MCP** is and why it's useful.
-- Installed the updated **Azure AI Agents SDK** with MCP support.
+- Created a **project connection** for the MCP server in the Foundry portal.
-- Configured an **MCP tool** to connect to the Contoso Pizza server.
+- Configured an **MCPTool** to connect to the Contoso Pizza server.
-- Added it to your **ToolSet** so your agent can fetch menu data and manage orders.
+- Added approval handling for MCP tool calls.
 - Tested the setup with example prompts.

 ---

-🎉 **You’ve completed the workshop!** Your agent now has instructions, knowledge (RAG), custom tools, and MCP‑powered capabilities.
+🎉 **You've completed the workshop!** Your agent now has instructions, knowledge (RAG), custom tools, and MCP‑powered capabilities.